SylvJalb/SylvJalb/README.md

 </table>

 ## Tech I use
-> All other technologies that I use.
+> Some other technologies that I use.

 <table align="center">
   <tr>